 - Have not had a procedure that prevents pregnancy

 Health education and prevention programs are of key importance in reducing the medical burden of chronic disease and injury in American society.
-New River Health District staff offer community programs on a variety of health topics such as nutrition, breast cancer screening, and modifying health-risk behaviors, etc., and participate in health fairs and special health observances.
+New River Health District staff offer community initiatives on a variety of health topics such as nutrition, physical activity, management of chronic disease, breast cancer screening, and modifying health-risk behaviors, etc., and participate in health fairs and special health observances.

 Services include an initial travel consultation to review travel itinerary, previous immunizations, chronic diseases, pregnancy, and/or special disability needs.
 Appropriate immunizations and other preventive medications are offered based on CDC recommendations and requirements specific to the travel itinerary.
 Additional information is provided regarding visa/embassy requirements, evacuation insurance, food and water safety, insect protection, and other general travel tips.

 Pregnant women are provided medical examinations; education regarding healthy lifestyle behaviors including nutrition, breastfeeding, exercise, and safety; and referrals to other agencies.
-Case management services, BabyCare and Resource Mothers, are offered to high-risk pregnant women.
+Home visiting services, BabyCare and Resource Mothers, are offered to high-risk pregnant women.